alexdebrie/dynamodb-workshop/03-secondary-indexes/README.md

 ## Using the Query operation on your secondary index

-Just like in the last lesson, we have an access pattern -- "Fetch all roles for a given movie" -- that is a "fetch many" access pattern.
+Just like in the last lesson, we have an access pattern -- "Fetch all roles in a given genre" -- that is a "fetch many" access pattern.
 To handle this, we'll use the Query operation again.
 In this case, we'll be running the Query against our secondary index.

 ### Task

-Use the Query operation on your secondary index to query for all roles for a given movie.
+Use the Query operation on your secondary index to query for all roles for a given genre.
 The structure around `KeyConditionExpression` should be similar to the last one.
 The biggest difference here is that you'll need to pass an `IndexName` property into the Query operation to indicate you want to use the secondary index.

-Use the movie name `Toy Story` to execute your queries.
-It should return two roles -- Tom Hanks as Woody and Tim Allen as Buzz Lightyear.
+Use the genre of `Drama` to execute your queries.
+It should return two roles -- Tom Hanks in Cast Away and Natalie Portman in Black Swan.

 If you get stuck, check [here](./src/queryRoles.js) for an example of using Query.